juradogabriel/juradogabriel/README.md

 - 👋 Hi, I’m @juradogabriel
 - 👀 I’m interested in information processing in thermodynamic systems
 - 🌱 I’m currently learning about ring signatures and cryptocurrency
-- 💞️ I’m looking to collaborate on information theory and thermodynamic computers
+- 💞️ I’m looking to collaborate on thermodynamic computation
 - 📫 How to reach me juradogabriel93@gmail.com

 <!---